Today we travel back to 2000 to see the arrival of Asdrubael Vect into the Grimdark.

 Now that we saw the rules and background, onto the main course, the all-new miniature:

 It really has it all.
-It’s plastic, it’s metal, it’s got a zillion little pieces, it’s got Incubi, it’s got slave girls (who perhaps are just Blood Bowl cheerleaders on a bender), and Vect himself on his throne.
+It’s plastic, it’s metal, it’s got a zillion little pieces.
+It’s got Incubi, it’s got slave girls (who perhaps are just Blood Bowl cheerleaders on a bender), and Vect himself on his throne.
 It’s a hover pimpmobile, and the closest thing to a flying Genestealer Cult Coven Limo that GW ever made.
-Also a word of warning: If you dropped it… game over – there will be tears!
+Also a word of warning: If you dropped it… game over – there will be hobby tears!